-Trail blazes are important trail elements that provide a sense of reassurance to users, but also communicate authorized and stewarded trails.
+Trail blazes or reassurance markers are important trail elements that allow the user to stay on trails and provide a sense of reassurance.
 The recommended guidelines are consistent with best management practices for trail marking.

 Official DCR trails should be blazed with vertical painted blazes.
 Plastic blazes should be avoided and replaced when trails are reblazed, upgraded of maintained.
 Painted blazes are more vandal resistant, do less damage than nail-on blazes, and are easier to alter.